muxare/ResearchAgentNetwork/docs/Frontend-UI-State-Updates.md

 - Backend: add SSE heartbeat (comment lines) and headers to improve robustness behind proxies.
 - Frontend: centralize SSE into a shared store to avoid multiple connections.

+### Activity panel item limit change

+- Previously, `ui/app/src/lib/components/ActivityPanel.svelte` defaulted to a `limit` of 100 items and sliced the list accordingly.
+- Now, `limit` is optional.
+If omitted, the panel retains all activities for the session.
+If provided (finite), the list is capped to that value.
+- Trade-off: keeping all items increases memory usage for very long sessions; pass a `limit` to bound it when needed.

+How to test:
+1. Start backend and UI.
+2. Generate more than 100 task events.
+3. Verify the Activity panel shows all entries beyond 100.
+4. Optionally render `<ActivityPanel limit={200} />` and confirm the cap applies at 200.